Fallon Sherrock

-Darts career

-Early career
+Career

+2011–2019: Finalist at the BDO World Championship
-Sherrock was born in Milton Keynes, Buckinghamshire.
-She began playing darts at the county youth level at the age of 17; her mother Sue and her father Steve had played the game on a recreational basis.
-She played for the Bedford Darts Organisation, and represented the England Youth team in the girls' singles division at the 2011 WDF Europe Cup Youth tournament.

-Sherrock was the Girls World Masters winner in 2012, along with the Women's Jersey Open, before following it up with success in the Women's British Classic in 2013.
-After finishing her A-level examinations, she opted against studying forensic science at university to focus on playing darts.
+Sherrock was born in Milton Keynes, Buckinghamshire, on 2 July 1994.
+She began playing darts at the county youth level at the age of 17; her mother and father had played the game on a recreational basis.
+She played for the Bedfordshire Darts Organisation, and alongside her twin sister Felicia, represented the England youth team in the girls' singles division at the 2011 WDF Europe Youth Cup.
+Sherrock won the girls' singles at the 2011 WDF World Cup and was the Girls World Masters champion in 2012.
+The following year, she was victorious in the Women's British Classic.
+After finishing her A-level examinations, she opted against studying forensic science at university to focus on her darts career.